Table of Contents

 Key Takeaways

-• Social Security disability insurance (SSDI) is different from private disability insurance.
-SSDI pays benefits if you have worked long enough and paid Social Security taxes.
+• SSDI differs from private disability insurance, and pays benefits if you've worked long enough and paid Social Security taxes.

-• Private disability insurance payments do not affect Social Security retirement benefits.
+• Private disability insurance does not impact Social Security retirement benefits.

-• The amount of SSDI benefits is calculated based on your average lifetime earnings.
-This is generally equal to your retirement benefit amount.
+• SSDI benefits are based on average lifetime earnings, generally equal to your retirement benefit amount.

-• When SSDI converts to retirement benefits at full retirement age, your monthly payment stays the same.
-You can then potentially increase benefits by delaying when you start receiving them.
+• When SSDI converts to retirement benefits at full retirement age, payments stay the same, with potential increases for delaying benefits.

-If you're receiving Social Security disability benefits while you're still working, you may wonder what that will mean for your Social Security retirement benefits.
-Here's what you should know about how disability and retirement benefits work together once you reach retirement.
+If you are receiving Social Security disability benefits while still working, you may wonder how this affects your Social Security retirement benefits.
+Here is what to know about how disability and retirement benefits work together once you reach retirement age.

 Understanding Social Security Disability Insurance

-The first thing to keep in mind is there is a difference between Social Security disability insurance (SSDI) and other disability insurance.1 The SSDI program pays benefits to you or certain family members if you qualify, and have worked long enough and paid Social Security taxes.
+The first thing to understand is that Social Security Disability Insurance (SSDI) is different from other types of disability insurance.1 The SSDI program pays benefits to you or certain family members if you qualify, have worked long enough, and have paid Social Security taxes.

-If you are eligible for private disability income insurance, that doesn't necessarily mean you're also eligible for SSDI.
-Disability payments received through private insurance typically do not affect your Social Security retirement benefits.
+If you are eligible for private disability income insurance, that does not mean you also qualify for SSDI.
+Disability payments from private insurance usually do not affect your Social Security retirement benefits.

-With SSDI benefits, the amount of money you receive is calculated using two different dollar amounts: your average indexed monthly earnings, which averages your lifetime income, and your primary insurance amount, which is the amount of money you are entitled to receive as retirement benefits at your full retirement age (between ages 65 and 67, depending on the year you were born, according to the SSA).2
+With SSDI, the amount you receive is based on two main factors.
+These include your average indexed monthly earnings, which reflect your lifetime income, and your primary insurance amount.
+Your primary insurance amount is what you are eligible to receive in retirement benefits at your full retirement age, which is between ages 65 and 67 depending on your birth year, according to the Social Security Administration (SSA).2

 SSDI & Your Retirement Benefits